 Nowadays, great emphasis is placed in industry on working within a team so particularly for children, the game encourages team spirit at a very early age.

 Horses and riding are known for being popular with the girls but this sport is definitely one to get the boys riding, many boys playing horseball actually learnt to ride in order to play and the game has as many boys and men playing as the girls and ladies.

 Horseball is totally self funding, although an application is being made to join the British Equestrian Federation, our members are not eligible for any Government, Sports Council or lottery funding.

 Although several companies have kindly provided individual teams with shirts and horse clothing in the past, no Horseball team has had sponsorship or support.
-The sport has now possibly a higher visibility than many other equestrian sports with TV and media coverage and appearances at high profile competitions and shows.
+The sport has now possibly higher visibility than many other equestrian sports with TV and media coverage and appearances at high-profile competitions and shows.

 The nature of the game is such that it provided an excellent window for sponsors looking to support a fast, exciting spectator sport.